Post updated March 25, 2015.

 How To Develop an App Like Angry Birds

-There is no question that Angry Birds, the mobile app that has grossed over $500M and is stupidly addictive, has become a cultural phenomenon recently.
+There is no question that Angry Birds, the mobile app that has grossed over a billion dollars and is stupidly addictive, has become a cultural phenomenon recently.
 Grown adults are obsessed with the game and have a hard time breaking away from it once they start playing.
 Of course, there is money to be made in developing apps for the iPhone and other devices, so it only makes sense that lots of people are interested in getting into the app business.
 Taking it a step further, I’ve had people asking me how they can not only find a developer to create an app like Angry Birds, but how they can get in the game.
 If you can spare the time and patience to learn the basics of app development, you can easily bring in an extra $100K a year from residual income.

 Some people just like to create free apps while others are getting into it for the financial gain.
 When you think about how many people are searching for new apps each day, you can see how quickly that money can add up if you create a popular paid app.
 Game apps offer an escape from the everyday rigors of life.
 Learn more tips to start making passive income with these 5 Options For Building Your App Empire.